mbartlett21/The-Tiny-Lua-Compiler/README.md

 - **Debug Symbols:** We don't strip line numbers or debug info, we never generate them!
 This drastically simplifies the Tokenizer and Parser.
 - **[Constant Folding](https://en.wikipedia.org/wiki/Constant_folding):** Standard Lua converts `local x = 2 + 3` into `local x = 5` at compile time.
 TLC calculates this at runtime.
-- **Edge-Case Assignments:** Simultaneous assignments where the Left-Hand Side depends on a variable changing in the same statement (e.g., [`i, a[i] = i+1, 20`](https://www.lua.org/manual/5.1/manual.html#2.4.3)) are rare, but TLC may evaluate them differently than the standard C implementation.
 - **Unused Opcodes:** We skip `CLOSE` (which may break some code relying on it), `TESTSET` (it's just an optimization), and massive table constructors (over ~25k items).

 Everything else should work just like standard Lua 5.1!